Frequently Asked Questions

 Interpretation of test results is solely at the discretion of the referring physician, who is familiar with the patient's clinical picture (current health status, lifestyle, medical history, results of other diagnostic tests).

-The analysis of individual test results without knowledge of the patient's clinical condition cannot be substantive, so Patient Service and Laboratory staff do not interpret the results.
+The analysis of individual test results without knowledge of the patient's clinical condition cannot be substantive, so the staff of the Patient Service Office and the Laboratory do not interpret the results.

 Can I talk to a diagnostician?